 The drivers of this project are security of supply and RES integration.
-As a result of increasing growth in renewable generation there will be a need to construct a second 110 kV circuit between either Creagh or Kells and Rasharkin 110/33 kV cluster substation.
-The estimated cost of this project has increased from £21.8 million to £23.6 million due to inflation and an improved understanding of costs arising from project progress.
-Estimated completion: Winter 2026 is a need to replace the existing 2 x 45 MVA transformers with 2 x 90 MVA units.
-Estimated completion: 2023
+As a result of increasing growth in renewable generation there is a need to increase grid capacity south of Rasharkin 110/33 kV cluster substation.
+The estimated cost of this project has decreased from £23.6 million to £22.4 million due to an improved understanding of costs arising from project progress.